PVDF

 • Free

-PVDF is melt-processable and its alternating CH2 and CF2 groups result in a polymer with high chemical resistance; it is inert to most aromatic and aliphatic hydrocarbons, acids, chlorinated solvents, and alcohols.
-PVDF’s chemical resistance likewise carries over to its combustion: PVDF is highly flame resistant and is categorized as a self-extinguishing material.
+PVDF is melt-processable, and its alternating CH2 and CF2 groups result in a polymer with high chemical resistance; it is inert to most aromatic and aliphatic hydrocarbons, acids, chlorinated solvents, and alcohols.
+PVDF’s chemical resistance likewise carries over to its combustion: PVDF is highly flame-resistant and is categorized as a self-extinguishing material.
 PVDF’s UL 94 V-0 rating means that even if the material ignites, it will burn no more than 10 seconds with no flaming or drips.

-PVDF is resistant to UV and gamma radiation enabling it to tolerate extended exposure to sunlight.
-PVDF exhibits excellent resistance to creep, fatigue, and cut through and maintains its dielectric strength of up to 1700 volts/mil throughout its wide service temperature range.
+PVDF is resistant to UV and gamma radiation, enabling it to tolerate extended exposure to sunlight.
+PVDF exhibits excellent resistance to creep, fatigue, and cut-through and maintains its dielectric strength of up to 1700 volts/mil throughout its wide service temperature range.
 PVDF is melt-weldable and thermoformable.

 PVDF tubing (also known as Kynar®) is used in many industries such as aerospace, oil and gas exploration, automotive, electronics, semiconductor, food and beverage, pharmaceutical, fiber optics, and medical.
 In addition to its good performance-to-cost ratio, PVDF’s physical properties have made it a popular choice for applications requiring flexibility without sacrificing performance.